iSmartAlarm Home Security Review

 Do we recommend iSmartAlarm for DIY home security?

-While we found the starter package to be too light on equipment for anyone’s needs, the Plus and Deluxe packages should give you all the tools you need to help secure your entire home.
+While we found the starter package to be too light on equipment for anyone’s needs, the Deluxe packages should give you all the tools you need to help secure your entire home.
 And as we mentioned above, we think it’s worth the extra money to get your hands on the Spot+ camera.

 Of course, if you’re not sold on a self-monitored security system, or if you’d prefer the reassurance that comes with a 24/7 professionally monitored security system, take a look at our list of the best home security systems.